mariwank/PRPP-SMART/README.md

 Companion code for ["A Partially Randomized Patient Preference, Sequential, Multiple-Assignment, Randomized Trial Design Analyzed via Weighted and Replicated Frequentist and Bayesian Methods”](http://doi.org/10.1002/sim.10276).

 ## Usage Note
-The code in this repository is in active development.
+The code in this repository is potentially in active development.
 To view or use stable code, see the appropriate releases:
 - [v1.0.0](../../releases/tag/v1.0.0): Release accompanying publication to _Statistics in Medicine_.

 ## File Descriptions